returntocorp/inputset-generator/r2c_isg/structures/README.md

     This functionality is complemented with support for a more robust system for logging warnings and errors, making it easier for users to quickly identify invalid data in their datasets.

+### Notes

+- Values in a project or version's `data` dict take precedence over any values in the `metadata` dict, and little validation is performed on these values, as the ISG assumes the user is inputting valid data.
+As such, if the `data` dict of a`GithubRepo`, `NpmPackage`, or `PypiProject` contains a malformed url, the metadata/versions retrieval process will fail.
+While this may seem drastic, it is an intentional design decision based on the following factors:

+    - A structure's attributes should be relatively invariant throughout its life, to avoid breaking any external mappings built by users.
+For example, if a user has built a mapping of attr:project, retrieving the project's metadata should not change the attribute, thereby breaking the mapping.
+    Since, as mentioned previously, the typical life cycle of a structure is that first its `data` dict is populated, then its `metadata` dict is populated from that, it seems reasonable to prioritize `data` attrs over `metadata` attrs.

+    - Input validation code is inherently "magical", and would have to be custom built for each structure.
+This adds substantial debugging and maintenance overhead, and there's already enough of that with the `name_from_url()` and `url_from_name()` utility functions.

+    Given these circumstances, Python's "we're all adults here" philosophy seems appropriate.
+ISG allows users to provide invalid data, contenting itself with providing extensive and informative logging when such errors do occur.

+- The `Project` attribute functions (eg, `PypiProject`'s `name` and `url`) should never need to refer to metadata, since in order to get the metadata in the first place the data dict must have contained sufficient identifying information for the metadata to be retrieved in the first place.
+It doesn't hurt to leave the extra fallback methods in the `Project` attrs though, and Future registries may may not have the same interchangeability between a project's name and url that Github, NPM, and Pypi share.

+    The same cannot be said of `Version` though, as its metadata is obtained based on the `Project` class's data dict, not its own data dict.